gpropf/clarity/README.md

 3. Web workers, pthreads, or both.
 Obviously we need a way for users to easily install repeating fuctions to make simulations and games easy.
 As a last resort, the old `setTimeout` and `setInterval` JS calls can be used.

-4. The template parameterized multiplier value in DualLink should be stored so it can be the target of user interaction.
-Basically, you could edit the conversion factor for some peer value.
+4. ~~The template parameterized multiplier value in DualLink should be stored so it can be the target of user interaction.
+Basically, you could edit the conversion factor for some peer value.~~ This is partially implemented but should not currently be relied upon.

 5. Radio buttons.